Lose the Powerball? Bummer. Maybe now's the time to get serious about funding your future.

 When it comes to managing money, Arizonans are, well, pretty poor at it.

 A new report from creditcards.com ranks us 36th in the nation.
 When it comes to credit score, we're even lower.
 38th out of the 50 states and Washington, D.C.

 The study shows the average Arizona resident is carrying around $4,444 in credit card debt.
 The median household income in Arizona is $49,165.

-Matt Schulz, creditcards.com's senior industry analyst said more income doesn't mean less debt.
+Matt Schulz, the senior industry analyst for the site, said more income doesn't mean less debt.
 Some states with lower average household incomes are some of the best when it comes to managing money.